pmd/pmd/docs/pages/next_major_development.md

                            Warning: May not support the full CPD feature set ast-dump               Experimental: dumps the AST of parsing source code Exit Codes:
-  0   Succesful analysis, no violations found
+  0   Successful analysis, no violations found
   1   An unexpected error occurred during execution
   2   Usage error, please refer to the command help
   4   Successful analysis, at least 1 violation found